Siddharth-14/Front-End_Training/questions.md

 - loading different images / background images based on screen sizes - what are the techniques?
 - forming responsive layouts using grid
 - examples / implementations using grid
+- best ways to handle warning when installing npm dependencies and transitive dependencies